 A Women’s Workhouse was opened in 1912 on a nearby site.
 Sentences were of short duration and were for soliciting, prostitution, disorderly conduct and drunkenness.
 Women did laundry and made clothes for the prisoners of the two institutions.
 Some worked on the lawn and in the garden.

 In 1917, women began demonstrating in front of the White House for the right to vote.
 They decided they would rather be imprisoned than be quiet.
 In response to their outspoken protests during World War I, they were sentenced to fines or imprisonment.
 They chose imprisonment.
 Some of those arrested were sentenced to the Women’s Workhouse at Lorton.
-The protestors were held under deplorable conditions.
-As news of the sentences spread, sympathy for the suffragists wasaroused.
-Even the most hard hearted did not believe that pickets deserved such drastic sentence.
+The protesters were held under deplorable conditions.
+As news of the sentences spread, sympathy for the suffragists was aroused.
+Even the most hardhearted did not believe that pickets deserved such drastic sentences.
 After the pickets were released a number of women who had been arrested and served sentences toured the country on the “Prison Special” railroad car to keep public attention focused on the suffrage issue in the Senate.
-Finally the 19th amendment to the Constitution was ratified in 1919 and for the first time women were allowed to vote in the November 1920 national election.